 One study, detailing the treatment of pinched nerves in the neck, found that chiropractic manual therapy gave most of the patients significant relief after only 13 sessions.(4)

 Only when conservative treatments have been exhausted should you consider risky treatment options like surgery.

 Pinched Nerve Treatment in Juneau

-If you’re suffering from a pinched nerve, contact us at Better Health Chiropractic Juneau.
-Our expert chiropractors, physical therapists, and massage therapists can help relieve your pain and get you back to normal!
+If you’re suffering from a pinched nerve, contact us at Better Health Alaska.
+As an expert Juneau chiropractor with his team of physical therapists and massage therapists, we can help relieve your pain and get you back to normal!